MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 3. In the **Name** field, enter a name for the user.
 The name can't have more than 20 characters, including spaces.
 4. In the **Password** field, enter a password.

-### To specify that a warehouse employee is an ADCS user
+### <a name="to-specify-that-a-warehouse-employee-is-an-adcs-user" />To specify that a warehouse employee is an ADCS user

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Employees**, and then choose the related link.
 2. If needed, add a new warehouse employee.
 Learn more at [Set Up Warehouse Employees](warehouse-how-to-set-up-warehouse-employees.md).